jon-harper/OmniBox/docs/support/panel_mounts.md

 The front panel is long and slim and can be used for mounting small hardware ports.
 The most common examples are SD Card extensions and USB extensions.

-This front panel has a Micro SD extension and USB-C extension.
+The example below has a Micro SD extension and USB-C extension with slat-style vents.

 ![front panel example](../img/gallery_0.9.7/front_panel.png)